khuan86/khuan86.github.io/_portfolio/01_mwave.md

   teaser: /assets/images/mwavethumb.png
 sidebar:
   - title: Role
-    image: /assets/images/previews_mwave-chkout-oldusr-del-min.jpg
-    image_alt: "mwave - Checkout redesign for one of Australia's leading online IT stores"
     text: UX/UI Design
   - title: tl;dr
-    text: >-
-      Designed a less confusing checkout for new and existing customers.
+    text:  Designed a less confusing checkout for new and existing customers.
 The end result is a clean, focused and fast checkout that is simple to follow and understand whilst maintaining & strengthening the brand.
   - title: Tools
     text: 'Balsamiq, Photoshop'
   - title: Year